CHTC/chtc-website-source/_uw-research-computing/htc-known-issues.md

 ```
 This will change the `HOME` environment variable to the working directory on the Execution Point.

-For any items referencing the root directory `/`, you will need to find where your code or program is referencing the root directory and change it to the current working directory.
+For any items referencing the root directory `/`, try the solution suggested above.
+If that does not fix the issue, you will need to find where your code or program is referencing the root directory and change it to the current working directory.
 Please [email us or drop by office hours](get-help) if you need assistance with this.

 <br>
 <hr width="100%" size="2">